Skip to content

 For Xerox, it was a poor decision.
 These trustworthy employees left the company who were needed in an environment of quickly shifting market conditions.

-Additionally, the culture of the conservative and highly regulated EDS people clashed with the liberal and innovating Xeroids, who faced pressure to decrease expenses.
+Additionally, the conservative and highly regulated EDS people clashed with the liberal and innovating Xeroids, who faced pressure to decrease expenses.

 In late 1998, Xerox stopped paying EDS invoices.
 Due in large part to “billing disputes” with Xerox, EDS was forced to write off $200 million, or nearly half of its 1998 earnings.
 EDS sued Xerox in a multibillion-dollar case in February 1999.